grattan/R_at_Grattan/Creating_functions.md

 my_power_number <- make_power(10, 4)
 ```

-For this reason, and a few others described in the next section, a function
+For this reason, and a few others described in a [section to follow](#functions-returned), a function
-can only return one _thing_ (a number, or a vector or dataset, or `ggplot` object, or a list, and so on).
+can only return one _thing_ (a number, or a vector, or dataset, or list, and so on).

-# Using conditional statements and categorical arguments
+## Using conditional statements and categorical arguments {#functions-conditionals}

 Sometimes you will want your function to behave differently under different
 circumstances.
 For example, you might want to do one thing if your input is a
-REALLY BIG number, and another if it's very small.
+<b style='font-size:bigger'>REALLY BIG</b> number, and another if it's <span style='font-size:smaller'>very small</span>.

-Conditional statements -- that return either `TRUE` or `FALSE` -- can be useful
+Conditional `if` statements -- which evaluate an expression and proceed _if_ `TRUE` -- can be useful for these occasions.
-for these occasions (see section x).
-The function below takes one argument -- x -- and transforms it depending on
-how large it is:
+The function below takes one argument -- `x` -- and transforms it depending on how large it is:

 ```r